KunalTayal/flutter_engine_cli/README.md

 ## 🎯 Interactive CLI Experience

-Flutter Scaffold provides an intuitive interactive command-line interface that guides you through the setup process.
+Flutter Engine CLI provides an intuitive interactive command-line interface that guides you through the setup process.
 Both commands support interactive prompts when arguments are not provided.

 ### Interactive Features:
 - **Guided Setup**: Step-by-step prompts for configuration options